Is Constant Contact HIPAA-Compliant?

 Constant Contact is renowned for its package of services, including:

-It has a lot to offer, but is it a good choice for organizations in the health niche or those that process electronic protected health information (ePHI)?
+Constant Contact has a lot to offer, but is it a good choice for organizations that want to send electronic protected health information (ePHI)?
 Can Constant Contact be a HIPAA-compliant marketing email solution?

 Is Constant Contact HIPAA-Compliant?